SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

-Although you can query the current value of the ``numberOfEdits`` property from within another source file, you are not able to *modify* the property from another source file.
+Although you can query the current value of the ``numberOfEdits`` property from within another source file, you cannot *modify* the property from another source file.
-This protects the implementation details of the ``TrackedString`` edit-tracking functionality, while still providing convenient access to an aspect of that functionality.
+This restriction protects the implementation details of the ``TrackedString`` edit-tracking functionality, while still providing convenient access to an aspect of that functionality.

-..
-TODO: find a way to demonstrate this within the constraints of a non-multi-file-based book.

 .. _AccessControl_Initializers: